MikroElektronika/mikrosdk_click_v2/clicks/mcp2003b/README.md

 ## Note

-> The click boards should be connected as follows: VBB->VBB, LBUS->LBUS, GND->GND.
+> The Click boards should be connected as follows: VBB->VBB, LBUS->LBUS, GND->GND.
 The communication power supply voltage provided on VBB pin should be in range from 5.5V to 30V.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).